clover-eric/anx-calibre-manager/README.md

 ## 🤖 MCP Server

 This application includes a JSON-RPC 2.0 compliant MCP (Model Context Protocol) server, allowing external tools and AI agents to interact with your library.

+### Plugin Installation

+1.  **Download the Plugin**: Download all files from the `anx-calibre-manager-koreader-plugin.koplugin` directory in this project.
+2.  **Copy to Device**: Copy the entire `anx-calibre-manager-koreader-plugin.koplugin` folder to the `koreader/plugins/` directory on your KOReader device.
+3.  **Restart KOReader**: Restart your KOReader application to load the new plugin.

 ### How to Use